 Alternatively, you can generate package files from Visual Studio and then specify the file paths from the Deploy from Local Package tab.

-In either case you need to provide same subscription, storage account, and hosted service names that the current version of the application uses.
-You can obtain this information from the Windows Azure Management Portal.
+In either case, you need to provide the same subscription, location, and hosted service names that the current version of the application uses.
+You can obtain this information by logging in to the Windows Azure Management Portal.